How to Prevent Water Damage

 Water damage is the No. 1 culprit that weakens your home’s foundation and the very core that holds your house together.

 You’ve heard about core strength for your body.
 Well, water damage hits at the core strength of your house, eventually causing serious structural damage.
-Damp wood invites termites and carpenter ants; plus, it causes mold and mildew.
+Damp wood invites termites and carpenter ants and causes mold and mildew.

-Here’s how to prevent water damage using three easy strategies that will give you peace of mind the next time heavy storms hit.
+Here’s are three easy strategies to prevent water damage and have peace of mind the next time heavy storms hit.

 How to prevent water damage checklist